kubernetes/enhancements/keps/sig-node/4176-cpumanager-spread-cpus-preferred-policy/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
-- Introduce a new CPU Manager Static Policy that spreads hyper threads across physical cores without considering NUMA.
+- Introduce a new CPU Manager Static Policy that spreads CPUs across physical cores without considering NUMA.
 - Enhance application performance by taking advantage of L2 Cache.

 ## Non-Goals